erickrsk8/Password_Generator/README.md

 * Need to insert input validation into code.
 * Need to add this project to my personal github (requires reconfiguring my stupid github creds).
 * Need input validation for character limit, check for only integers, option for symbols

+Running a quick test to make a pull...